mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 > -o rvm-installer
 {% endhighlight %}

-We're going to make that executable...
+Making it executable...

 {% highlight console %}
 # chmod +x rvm-installer
 {% endhighlight %}

-And then we're going to install a known good version of RVM.
-So we're just going to say, yeah, version 1.6.32 which is the latest one when I was writing these slides and that will install to `/usr/local` because I'm running as root...
+And then using that to install a known good version, let's say 1.6.32...

 {% highlight console %}
 # ./rvm-installer --version 1.6.32